Work patterns · Personality · Career strengths

 For the small tensions that keep repeating until they become relationship or workload problems.

-For moments when pressure scrambles your thinking and every option starts to feel wrong.
+For moments when pressure narrows your judgment and every option starts to feel wrong.

 Feedback and Repair